 He is very much involved in court litigation and arbitration with regard to matters involving transport.
-He has also drafted the majority of laws on civil aviation during the last twenty years.
+He has also drafted the majority of laws on civil aviation.
 He is a member of the Chamber of Advocates, as well as of the Institute of Financial Services Practitioners.
 He is a Director of the Firm's licensed fiduciary company DG Fiduciary Limited.
 He is also the Honorary Consul for Sri Lanka in Malta.